lsinfo3/lora_graph_gw/README.md

 - Voronoi_to_Simulation.py: lines 40 and 67

 To produce the voronoi cover results, the "sensors.csv" file from the "Get_OpenStreetMapData.ipynb" script can be converted to the input format used by the voronoi cover script using the "Sensors_to_Voronoi.py" script and processed with the voronoi cover script (https://github.com/DomiBau/VoronoiCover).
 The results can be converted to the simulation input using the "Voronoi_to_Simulation.py" script.

+## S5
+This scenario is separated into sub scenarios.
+The general script for performing the clustering is found in the main directory of the scenario.
+Further subdirectories automate the process for the other scenarios evaluated in the Paper, but use the same internal implementation.
+The analysis from then on is the same as the other scenarios.
+### S5.3
+The naming scheme for the sensor files is different from previous scenarios.
+To process different cities, the sensor files should follow the template "sensors_XX.csv" for this scenario.
+The script has an option in the main loop to define which values of "XX" are processed.
+This could also be removed, if it is not required.